diegomics/VGP_Asian_elephant/extras/README.md

-# Proceedings related to mEleMax1 genome
+# Proceedings related to mEleMax1 genome analysis
 :construction: Under construction! :construction:

 ## Runnning the annotation and masking of repeats that are present in the genome: